REST API Documentation

 Items can be updated through the API.
 If the item is locked by someone else, you will have to unlock it or wait for the other user to unlock it.
 You may also lock an item to prevent others from updating the item while you sync.
 However, you probably want to make changes as quickly as possible without locking the item for a very long time.
 We provide two methods for updating an Item, PATCH and PUT.

 With PUT, you must provide the entire contents of the item.
 If a writable field is omitted, the API will assume you want to remove the data from that field.
-Another problem is that you need to take extra care making sure you have the latest version of the item so that you do not overwrite it with old data that you did not intend to change.
+Another problem is that you need to take extra care to make sure you have the latest version of the item so that you do not overwrite it with old data that you did not intend to change.
 To verify that you are updating the item exactly how you expect, it is recommended you follow these steps:

 Lock the item